convertigo/c8oprj-lib-push-manager/README.md

 # c8oprj-lib-push-manager
-This is the Firebase Cloud Messaging (FCM) Push notifcations library for the Convertigo Low Code Platform.
+This is the Firebase Cloud Messaging (FCM) Push notifications library for the Convertigo Low Code Platform.
 This library brings the server part and the client part for Firebase Push Notifications support for Convertigo mobile builder apps.

 ## Setting up the Firebase Service